Posted July 24, 2018

-“House Democrats recently requested the U.S. Government Accountability Office (GAO) to investigate Cybersecurity: A set of security techniques that are designed to protect the integrity of computer systems, programs and data from theft and damage to their hardware, software or other information as well as the disruption and misappropriation of their services.
-LookingGlass Cyber (n) - Professional paid ninjas who protect the cyber world from cyber attacks.
-Everybody is doing it, but we have the double black belt with the Versace logo.
-So yeah, we’re really good. issues related to the U.S. electricity grid. the request appears to be in reaction to multiple attacks against U.S. infrastructure components that have been launched by hackers from Russia, China, Iran and North Korea, the lawmakers said, citing the Department of Homeland Security.
+“House Democrats recently requested the U.S. Government Accountability Office (GAO) to investigate cybersecurity issues related to the U.S. electricity grid. the request appears to be in reaction to multiple attacks against U.S. infrastructure components that have been launched by hackers from Russia, China, Iran and North Korea, the lawmakers said, citing the Department of Homeland Security.
 These hackers have been implicated in attacks against U.S. nuclear power plants and other elements of the electric grid.
 In 2017, DHS issued a directive banning the use of Moscow-based Kaspersky Lab computer security products by U.S. government agencies due to concerns that Russian intelligence agencies may influence the company.
 However, this directive does not apply to the operators of U.S. public utility companies.
 In the letter, the Democratic lawmakers are asking the GAO to evaluate cybersecurity risks to the electric grid.
 They also want to know if electric utilities have cybersecurity staff and training and whether they are employing best practices and implementing cybersecurity standards.
 Further, they want to know if these utilities use Kaspersky Lab products.”

-“Researchers have released a vaccine app that blocks the GandCrab Ransomware: A type of malware that serves as a form of extortion by one party on a group of persons or organizations.
-Oftentimes takes the form of encrypting a victim’s hard drive denying them access to files or other information with demands taking the form of a ransom before access is restored.
-LookingGlass Cyber (n) - when an organization, group, or hacker takes control of your system to extort a user or organization for money.
-Ch-ching! from taking root and encrypting users’ files.
+“Researchers have released a vaccine app that blocks the GandCrab Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid. from taking root and encrypting users’ files.
 This vaccine app works by creating a special file on users’ computers that the GandCrab ransomware checks before encrypting user data.
 This file is named [hexadecimal-string].lock and is saved.
 The hexadecimal ID is generated based on the computer’s volume information of the root drive and a custom Salsa20 algorithm and is unique per user.
 GandCrab creates this file to know if a computer has already been infected and prevent users from running the ransomware executable twice and double-encrypting and permanently destroying their data.
 The vaccine app can create this file in advance, before a user might get infected, hence tricking the ransomware into thinking it has already locked the victim’s data.
 Unfortunately, this vaccine app works only with the latest version of the GandCrab ransomware, version 4.1.2, the version that’s currently distributed in the wild since this week, July 17.”

 Information Security Risk